 When enabled, internet access to resources within a perimeter is restricted using whitelisted IPv4 and IPv6 ranges.

-VPC Service Controls provides an additional layer of security defense for GCP services that is independent of Cloud Identity and Access Management (Cloud IAM).
+VPC Service Controls provides an additional layer of security defense for Google Cloud services that is independent of Cloud Identity and Access Management (Cloud IAM).
 While Cloud IAM enables granular identity-based access control, VPC Service Controls enables broader context-based perimeter security, including controlling data egress across the perimeter.
 We recommend using both VPC Service Controls and Cloud IAM for defense in depth.

 Security benefits of VPC Service Controls